 Specialty one-year MBA programs target students with an average of six to seven years of work experience—slightly older students than a typical two-year program.

-Cornell Johnson’s Tech MBA is a one-year program that starts in May on Cornell’s Ithaca campus, where you will take classes with students from the school’s one-year MBA program.
-In three semesters, you will learn through an intensive summer series and participate in experiential learning opportunities such as Studios, including Product Studio in the fall and Startup, BigCo, or PiTech Studio in the spring.
+Cornell Johnson’s Tech MBA is a one-year, STEM-designated program that begins in May on Cornell’s Ithaca campus.
+Across three semesters, you will learn through an intensive summer series and participate in experiential learning opportunities such as Product Studio in the fall and Startup, BigCo, or PiTech Studio in the spring.
 In addition, you can participate in NYC intensives in the areas of finance technology and digital marketing.
-The program is STEM designated.
-Johnson’s Tech MBA program expects you to have multiple years of full-time work experience and knowledge of the tech industry in order to apply.
+Johnson expects you to have several years of full-time work experience and knowledge of the tech industry in order to apply to the Tech MBA program.

-NYU Stern’s Andre Koo Tech MBA is a one-year MBA program that starts in May in New York City.
+NYU Stern’s Andre Koo Tech MBA is a one-year, STEM-designated MBA program that begins in May in New York City.
 The program is built around four major components: Business Core, Technology Core, Stern Solutions (Experiential Learning), and electives.
 In Stern Solutions, you will work with peers, faculty, and industry-leading companies to solve business problems.
-Tech students participate in IGNITE to build their job search skills.
-The program is STEM designated.
+In addition, you will participate in IGNITE throughout the program to build job search skills.

 NYU Stern’s Fashion & Luxury MBA is designed for students committed to business careers in those fields.
 This one-year MBA program begins in May and is built around a similar structure to Stern’s Tech MBA, with four major components: Business Core, Fashion & Luxury Core, Stern Solutions (Experiential Learning), and electives.
-Experiential learning opportunities include NYC and Milan immersions as well as Fashion & Luxury Solutions projects.
-The NYU Stern Fashion & Luxury Lab enables students to connect with industry leaders.
+Experiential learning opportunities include NYC and European immersions as well as Fashion & Luxury Solutions projects.

 Mid-Career One-Year MBA Programs